Health Professions Advising Curriculum

 All of the health professions listed to the left require further education after you graduate from college.
 At UM-Dearborn, you will obtain a strong liberal arts and science education to prepare you for the competitive health professions (HP) graduate programs.

 Before e-mailing and requesting a meeting, please read both sets of FAQs below carefully and your respective HP track on the left.
 If you still have a simple and quick question, e-mail it to the HPA Office E-mail.
-If it seem that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA appointment instructions.
+If it seems that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA Appointment Instructions.
 You can find these in the HP General Information Google Classroom, Topic 1, item 1.
+You must use the HPA Appointment Instructions to request a HPA Appointment with a member of the HPA Team.

 Yes, in the past, in general, medical schools and HP Graduate schools, may have seen online courses as an indicator that a student was trying to take an "easy way out."

-*Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters in 2020.
+*Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters in 2020 - 2023.
 It is my understanding that everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
-On the Pre-Medical and other HP links (upper left corner), you will see the State of Michigan Schools statement regarding online classes.
 For now, please proceed with your winter 2020, summer 2020, fall 2020, winter 2021, summer 2021 courses as they are planned.
-As we move in Fall 2021 and into some in-person classes, the HP graduate schools will take this into account.
-Even for Winter 2022, not all classes are in-person, the HP graduate schools will take this into account.
+For Winter 2022, Fall 2022, Winter 2023 & Fall 2023, not all classes are in-person, the HP graduate schools will take this into account.
+As we move beyond 2023, lab courses are now offered in-person and it is expected labs be taken in-person.

-Historically, medical schools and HP Graduate Schools have not been inclined to accept online prerequisites for reason stated above in Q2; and they were more likely to question the rigor of these courses.
+Historically, medical schools and HP Graduate Schools have not been inclined to accept online prerequisites for reason stated above in Q1; and they were more likely to question the rigor of these courses.

 As campuses across the country moved their classes online for the summer and fall 2020 plus winter and summer 2021, it is my understanding everyone is trying to be flexible, medical school and HP Graduate School admissions included.
-For now, please proceed with summer and fall courses 2020 plus winter and summer 2021 and 2022 as they are planned.
-If you want or need to take a course online, including a pre-requisite or science course then do so.
+For now, please proceed with summer and fall courses 2020 plus winter, summer, and fall 2021, 2022, and 2023 and into the future as they are planned.
+If you want or need to take a course online, including a pre-requisite or science course, then do so.
+Just do academically very well in the course.

 Below are FAQs common among UM-Dearborn pre-HP track students.
 Please read these!

-We hope you find these questions and answers helpful to you before you met with your HPA team.
+We hope you find these questions and answers helpful to you before you meet with a member of the HPA team.

 While many health professions track students are interested in the natural sciences as a major, others may be interested in the social sciences, humanities, or the arts.
 Health professions (HP) graduate schools seek applicants with diverse and broad and strong academic backgrounds, not that you were a natural science major or a double major.